As Group Head of Automotive for Facebook, Brad Little liaises with some of their biggest advertising accounts.

 Facebook is focused on people based marketing

 One of the strengths of marketing on Facebook is that you don’t need to worry about using cookies to track people across various browsers and difference devices.
 As users access Facebook via one unique login their user experience and their exposure to your campaigns on the platform is entirely consistent.
+On the eve of a holiday the target audience is generally offered to purchase a Happy Thanksgiving banner or order a gift.

 What developments will Facebook be focused on in the future?